BeautyScientist/GSDIANOZAS/README.md

 So here’s the plan.
 Let’s try splitting the day up into 6-minute sessions \- 5 for working and 1 for admin \- and see if, even with this constraint, something worthwhile can be created.
 For example \- a book on how to cope with continual interruptions.
 This opening paragraph is my first trial with the concept.

+#### Cult of  Done Principle - 10  **Failure counts as done.
+So do mistakes**

+Failure and mistakes are valid forms of completion, not reasons to avoid starting.
+They provide crucial feedback and learning opportunities.
+By counting failures as "done," you reframe them as valuable outcomes rather than things to be avoided at all costs.

+I think I might go even further.
+In a sense everything is ultimately a failure.
+Something that works is still going to be replaced by something better down the line.
+Kipling had it right.
+Triumph and disaster are both imposters.

 #### **Anger Management As Time Management**

 The key to productivity is squeezing as much as possible out of an hour.
 The opposite is putting in more hours.
 I had a particularly bad day yesterday trying to put this into practice.
 Main reason being I had a dispute with a client that was on my mind.
 As a business dispute is a fairly minor one which has a low monetary value.
 However, for reasons that will make no sense to anybody else it has a strong emotional resonance for me.
 I have a fragile ego.